 Fossil Fighters has Mihu, a vivosaur based on a Japanese ceratopsian.
 It resembles a small Triceratops with katanas for horns.
 And it's considered part of a special "Japanese vivosaur" set that can use one of the most powerful (and expensive) team skills in the game.

 In Phantasy Star Online 2, the katanas utilized by the Braver class are easily the most effective melee weapon in the game, possessing high mobility, quick and highly damaging attacks, the innate ability to block and counter attacks (Which needs to be unlocked via skill points for other weapons), and a varied array of photon arts that allow it to deal damage effectively in virtually any situation.
-There's almost nothing that the other melee weapons can do better then it and overall, it's one of the strongest weapon types in the game, if not the strongest.
+There's almost nothing that the other melee weapons can do better than it and overall, it's one of the strongest weapon types in the game, if not the strongest.

 In Hotline Miami, a katana is one of the better melee weapons you can find, having both good reach and speed (damage being unimportant since everything dies in one hit).